psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic energy [H] and correlation energy component [H] for the requested variant of coupled electron pair approximation level of theory.

+.. psivar:: CFOUR ERROR CODE

+   The non-zero return value from a Cfour execution.

 .. psivar:: CI DIPOLE X
    CI DIPOLE Y
    CI DIPOLE Z